nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 ## Layer 2: Accomodating dropck

-MIR includes an action that corresponds to "dropping" a value:
+MIR includes an action that corresponds to "dropping" a variable:

-    DROP(lvalue)
+    DROP(variable)

-This operation executes the destructor for `lvalue`, effectively "de-initializing" the memory in which the value resides.
+Note that while MIR supports general drops of any lvalue, at the point where this analysis is running, we are always dropping entire variables at a time.
+This operation executes the destructor for `variable`, effectively "de-initializing" the memory in which the value resides (if the variable -- or parts of the variable -- have already been dropped, then drop has no effect; this is not relevant to the current analysis).

 Interestingly, dropping a value frequently does not require that the lifetimes in the dropped value be valid.
 After all, dropping a